aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/tobyGibson/MSA_Jalview.md

 -   Go to the Jalview [downloads page](http://www.jalview.org/download.html) and choose “Launch Jalview Desktop”
 -   Load a set of sequences by cut and paste into Jalview using:
 -   File-\>Input Alignment-\> from Text Box
--   Cut the sequences from [this page of Epsin Sequences](http://training.h3abionet.org/embo_workshop_2014/?page_id=261) in FASTA format
+-   Cut the sequences from [this page of Epsin Sequences](epsins.fasta) in FASTA format
 -   Remotely align sequences via the Web Service-\>Alignment-\> options (Choose a service and run with defaults)
 -   Different participants can do the alignment using different MSA tools so we can compare the results afterwards
--   Examine the alignment, identify possible regions of misalignment, and try correcting these by moving bits of sequence as described in the[Jalview documentation](http://www.jalview.org/examples/editing.html); remember to Select-\>Deselect All if you are unable to make the edits you want
+-   Examine the alignment, identify possible regions of misalignment, and try correcting these by moving bits of sequence as described in the [Jalview documentation](http://www.jalview.org/examples/editing.html); remember to Select-\>Deselect All if you are unable to make the edits you want
 -   Get a remote secondary structure prediction by the JNet surver using the Web Service link
 -   Look at the conservation of [DPW](http://elm.eu.org/elms/elmPages/LIG_AP2alpha_2.html), [NPF](http://elm.eu.org/elms/elmPages/LIG_EH_1.html), and [clathrin boxes](http://elm.eu.org/elms/elmPages/LIG_Clathr_ClatBox_1.html) using Select-\>Find…-\> providing the appropriate text pattern, and doing Find All
 -   Follow this up by creating and naming a New Feature from the pattern matches